What Are The Problems and Challenges For Hyperlocal Delivery App? Dos & Don’ts

 You should track how many times your app is recommended on social media and work on enhancing the number.

-Churn rate indicates the ratio of app uninstallation from active users that helps you learn and mend potential loopholes.
+Churn rate indicates the ratio of app uninstallation from active users, which helps you learn and mend potential loopholes.

 Tracking ARPU can be a big help in improvising app revenue.
 It tells you the average gain per user via orders, subscriptions, ad clicks, or other monetization forms you have integrated.